 Sweet, delicious green peas, also popular as garden peas, are one of the ancient cultivated vegetables grown for their delicious, nutritious green seeds.
 Peas probably have originated in the sub-Himalayan plains of northwest India.
 Today, this versatile legume is one of the major commercial crops grown all over the temperate, and semi-tropical regions.

-Botanically, pea plant is a herbaceous vine.
+Botanically, the pea plant is a herbaceous vine.
 It belongs to the family of Fabaceae, in the genus: Pisum.
 Scientific name: Pisum sativum.
-Some of the common names include English peas, spring peas, sweet peas, garden peas, pease,...etc.
+Some of the common names include English peas, spring peas, sweet peas, garden peas, pease,, etc.

 |Green pea.
 Note for bright green pod encasing around light-green edible peas.|

-Pea is a quick growing, an annual herbaceous vine which requires the trellis to support its growth.
+Pea is a quick-growing, annual herbaceous vine that requires the trellis to support its growth.
 It flourishes in well-drained, sandy soil supplemented with adequate moisture and cold weather conditions.
 Short-stalked, green pods appear by late winter or early spring.
-Each pod measures about 2-3 inches long, swollen or compressed, straight or slightly curved, filled with a single row of 2-10, light-green, smooth edible seeds.
+Each pod measures about 2-3 inches long, swollen or compressed, straight or slightly curved, and filled with a single row of 2-10, light-green, smooth edible seeds.

-In general, the pods harvested while just short of reaching maturity, at the point when their seeds are green, soft, sweet and edible raw.
+In general, the pods are harvested while just short of reaching maturity, at the point when their seeds are green, soft, sweet, and edible raw.
 Allowing the pods to mature further would turn seeds dry, light-green to yellow, less sweet, and bitter to taste.

 |Garden pea vine with pods.|

-Pea tendrils are also edible delicacies.
+Pea shoots are also edible delicacies.
 They are delicate, tender top shoots of a young pea plant.
 Pea tendrils have a flavor akin to peas.
-The tendrils and leafy shoots are one of favored item in salads and cooking in many East and South-east Asian regions.
+The tendrils and leafy shoots are some of the favored items in salads and cooking in many East and Southeast Asian regions.

 Snow peas or sugar snap peas are different species of peas wherein whole immature green pod, including its outer peel, can be eaten as a vegetable.

 Fresh, tender peas are relatively low in calories in comparison to beans, and cowpeas.
 100 g of green peas carry just 81 calories and no cholesterol.
 Nonetheless, they are good sources of protein, vitamins, and soluble as well as insoluble fiber.